ashutoshmjain/gita/src/mathuraChap11.md

 Very interesting - said the Fairy - I never thought it in this light but it makes sense!

 Bingo - you got it.
-Good that you asked the question & made me draw the picture - a major part of my study is to figure out such numbers of higher order that exhibit similar behaviour and to speculate what those "prime" ideas could be.
+Good that you asked the question & made me draw the picture - a part of my study is to figure out such numbers of higher order say 23 that exhibit similar behaviour and to speculate what those "prime" ideas could be.
 For example "2" underscores the idea of Duality, "3" that of "Trinity", "5" angles may be five senses as different angles to see the things, and "7" being the largest single digit prime might evoke "Intelligence".
 Goes without saying that this is pseudo science.
 There is no proof.

 But then how this number theory related to the story of `Ganga` and `Shantanu` - asked the Friend..

 `Ganga` understood the significance of Eight.
 Though she didn't think it in terms of numbers.
 She learnt it through real experience of rivers.
 She noticed on the upper glacier,  eight water falls running into four lakes.
 Four tributaries, one from each lake, merged into two streams finally meeting up in `Dev Pryag` to form the river Ganges.
 Her friends would go to the lakes and leave a stick with a colored rope tied to it in the outlets to let remaining group know that they reached the lake - a different color for each lake.
+In a way, the identity of Ganges were the eight water falls and the purpose was to carry the information downstream to the plains.

 The lunch was a light chit chat.
 During the discussion, he fired a print command and an old dot matrix printer sitting by the desktop started whirring.
 He grabbed two copies of printed pages.
 Handing over one to each, he  said - here, I wrote down the story of `Ganga and Shantanu` thinking you will need some sort of document to build your scenes.